Neanderthal/Neanderthal.github.io/From_Zero_Experience_in_commercial_software_development.md

 #### GdeProfi.ru
 - **Duration:** August 2011 - February 2012 (7 months)
 - **Senior Web Developer**
   - As a Senior Web Developer at GdeProfi.ru, I led the team in developing our online platform using the Microsoft .NET framework.
-Using C# and ASP.NET MVC, we also used Entity Framework for efficient data management. we implemented robust backend functionality and dynamic frontend features using AngularJS.
-Using agile methodologies, we iteratively refined our product to provide an optimal user experience.
+Using C# and ASP.NET MVC, we also used Entity Framework for efficient data management.
+We implemented robust backend functionality and dynamic frontend features using AngularJS.
+  - Using agile methodologies, we iteratively refined our product to provide an optimal user experience.
-  We also used MSSQL Server for database management and relied on Visual Studio for development and debugging.
+  - We also used MSSQL Server for database management and relied on Visual Studio for development and debugging.

 #### One Development
 - **Duration:** October 2010 - September 2011 (1 year)
 - **Asp.Net C# Developer**
   - At One Development, my role as an Asp.Net C# Developer was to build the backend of a supply chain management application using Microsoft technologies.
     Using ASP.NET MVC, I developed modular and maintainable c code using Design Patterns, providing flexibility for future enhancements.
-Utilized the capabilities of the C# language, Entity Framework, and
-  MSSQL Server for database management.
+  - Utilized the capabilities of the C# language, Entity Framework, and MSSQL Server for database management.
 We also used Jira for project management and Git for code version control.
-Developed tests using the NUnit framework
+  - Developed unittests using the NUnit framework

 #### Speech Technology Center
 - **Duration:** 2004 - 2005 (1 year)
 - **Sector:** Forensic Analysis Tools
 - **Junior .Net Developer**
   - Participated in speech recognition software development, focusing on authorization and authentication.
   - Utilized C# and the .NET framework, as well as MSSQL Server for database management.